Peytoncl/gibberish-py/README.md

 # Usage

-Put this into your project directory, and you should just be able to include it into your project
+Put the python file into your project directory, then put this into your code

 ```py
 from gibberish import *